Dennis E. Puleston: Legacy

 Puleston was instrumental in the wave of investigation of subsistence ecology that followed his demise.
-A book, Maya Subsistence: Studies in Memory of Dennis E. Puleston, was written in dedication to Dennis and his passion.
-Many of Dennis's friends and colleagues contributed to this book, in 1982.
-But the story did not end there.
+A book, Maya Subsistence: Studies in Memory of Dennis E. Puleston, was written in dedication to Puleston and his passion.
+Many of Puleston's friends and colleagues contributed to this book.
 While there is a dwindling amount of study on ecological aspects of archaeology and even less utilization of experimental archaeology in the field today, there are some who remain dedicated to the pursuit of these answers and for many modern applied and/or experimental archaeologists, Puleston is an inspiration.

 In 2015, British Archaeological Reports published a collection of Puleston's field work, edited and revised by Olga Stavrakis-Puleston.
 This volume represents the only full report of Puleston's Tikal survey and also covers several related sub-projects, including excavations of Tikal satellite sites.